 Check out our complete list of educational resources below including books for youth and adults on issues like our criminal justice system, housing, and education.

 We understand that people may have done some exploring of their own since the murder of George Floyd and this resource list is far from exhaustive.
 If you want to share a great resource with the Tangletown community, feel free to send it to firstname.lastname@example.org for inclusion in future updates.

 Structural barriers stopped many people who were not white from buying property and building wealth for most of the last century.
 In Minneapolis, these restrictions served as powerful obstacles for people of color seeking safe and affordable housing.
 They also limited access to community resources like parks and schools.
 Racial covenants dovetailed with redlining and predatory lending practices to depress homeownership rates for African Americans.
 Contemporary white residents of Minneapolis like to think their city never had formal segregation.
 But racial covenants did the work of Jim Crow in northern cities like Minneapolis.
 Mapping Prejudice is an initiative created to shed new light on these historic practices in the Twin Cities.
 We cannot address the inequities of the present without an understanding of the past.

 Join Director of Mapping Prejudice and Tangletown resident Kirsten Delegard as she narrates this history and describes the innovative methodologies used in Mapping Prejudice’s work.
 Together we will explore the question of next steps to address the damage wrought by these policies.

-This free event will be hosted on Zoom, please register here and we’ll let you know when the event is rescheduled.
+This free event will be hosted on Zoom, please register here so we can send you the virtual meeting link.
 You do not need to live in Tangletown to attend.